surgekalva7/SmartContractExample/README.md

         # msg.sender is the sender(address) of the function call and the msg.value is the amount that they sent

      }
+     - In order to allow for deployment of payables we need to create a constructor for the payable in the first place constructor () public  payable {
+    }
      - When trying to add the value to an address make sure to place a number in the value location
      - Require:
         - When you need to make sure that the user is sending a valid amount of money make sure to have a require statement that checks it.